 In this case, the power cable can be extended with up to 3.12 m.

-If you need more length, you can double the maximum allowed length by connecting two cables instead of one, or you can use a cable with a larger diameter.
+If you need a longer cable, you can double the maximum allowed length by connecting two cables instead of one, or you can use a cable with a larger diameter.